KanzariAmine/RBAC/README.md

 # Role Based Access Control (RBAC)
-> For this authantification i have only Email & Password
+For this identification I have only Email & Password

-> I use passport-local strategie
+I use passport-local strategies

 ## Technologies Used